Ipswich: Governance

 Ipswich is governed locally by a two-tier council system.
 Ipswich Borough Council fulfils district council functions such as refuse collection, housing and planning and Suffolk County Council provides the county council services such as transport, education and social services.

-The town is covered by two parliamentary constituencies: Ipswich, which is represented by Labour MP Jack Abbott and covers about 75% of the town, and Central Suffolk & North Ipswich, which covers the remaining 25% and is represented by Conservative MP Patrick Spencer.
+The town is covered by two parliamentary constituencies: Ipswich, which is represented by Labour MP Jack Abbott and covers about 75% of the town, and Central Suffolk and North Ipswich, which covers the remaining 25% and is represented by Conservative MP Patrick Spencer.
 Parts of the town are in the Babergh and East Suffolk districts, part of the wider urban area is in Mid Suffolk.

 In April 2006 the borough council initiated public discussions about the idea of turning the borough into a unitary authority; Ipswich had constituted a county borough from 1889 to 1974, independent of the administrative county of East Suffolk, and this status was not restored by the Banham/Cooksey Commission in the 1990s.
 Ipswich, Norwich, Exeter and Oxford united to campaign for unitary authority status for the four towns.
 In March 2007, it was announced that Ipswich was one of 16 shortlisted councils.
 In December 2007 plans were put into doubt as the government announced that it had "delayed" the unitary bids for Ipswich and Exeter.
 In July 2008 the Boundary Committee announced its preferred option was for a unitary authority covering Ipswich and the south eastern corner of Suffolk, including Felixstowe.